lorinbaum/lorinbaum.github.io/posts/Towards spirit stream.md

 use a different way to save it, use compression, which should produce minimal overhead over normal text, but not in memory while editing

+To honor the continuum between letter stamp and media, images should be easily resizable and inline-placeable.
+This instantly enables arbitrary positioning.
+Like ASCII Art.

+### To fold or not to fold

+Problem: Readers may expect a note to be an essay, but really they are anywhere between stream of consciousness and essay.

+A differentiation appears necessary.

+Two folders ("More refined" and "Less refined") could solve the problem, but they introduce new ones too:
+- Are they folded open or closed and require a click to open?
+- They obscure the standard sorting by "modified date" Adding a prefix to the note link seems preferable.
+It will have ✦ to indicate percentage of content unter the heading "More refined".
+20 40 60 80 100 percent for each star.
+However, the prefix should be generated to use the closest percentage, so the true thresholds are 10 30 50 70 90 percent to get the next star respectively.

+I think there will never be many notes on this site, because they tend to merge or be replaced by better ones.
+Density will increase instead.
+For "topic" differentiation, note titles and their internal headings should suffice.
+If I need folders, I am doing it wrong.

+Example:
+2024 09 30               Microprocessors
+2024 09 10 ✦✦✦      Towards spirit stream

+vs old:
+2024 09 30 Microprocessors
+2024 09 10 Towards spirit stream

 ### other

 [https://docs.duck.sh/cli/#installation](https://docs.duck.sh/cli/#installation)